After uploading files to an assistant, there are two interfaces you can use to chat with the assistant:

 }

-There are three types of chunks in a chat completion response:
+There are three types of messages in a chat completion response:

 Provide conversation history in a chat request